 While these may be important in sales, the ability to properly put them to use is decided by attitude and habits.
 Attitude and habits render the perspectives and outlook that help a salesperson leverage his or her knowledge and skills to increase sales and overall job performance.
 Attitude and habits relate to the right side of the brain and are referred to as soft skills.
 Although sales training and coaching focus on the technical skills of a salesperson, what causes failure in sales?
 Most would agree it is the attitude and habits.
-This also may be referred to as the state of mind which is supported by soft skills or people skills.
-As we all love cash, it makes for an easy acronym ‘KASH’ as the attributes required for ongoing sales and professional success.
+This also may be referred to as the state of mind, which is supported by soft skills or people skills.
+As we all love cash, it makes for an easy acronym ‘K.A.S.H.’ as the attributes required for ongoing sales and professional success.
 How is this acronym best related to salespeople?
-Narrated below are how vital knowledge, attitude, skill, and habits are for a salesperson and how it relates to the profession.
+Narrated below is how vital knowledge, attitude, skill, and habits are for a salesperson and its relation to the profession.

-Knowledge: Knowledge refers to the ins and out of the product, competitors, customers’ choices and all other aspects.
-Knowledge is required to confidently sell a product.
-The salespeople should have sufficient knowledge about the prospect and the organization and industry and what differentiates them from their competitors.
+Knowledge refers to the ins and outs of the product, competitors, customers’ choices, and other aspects.
+Knowledge is required to sell a product confidently.
+The salespeople should have sufficient knowledge about the prospect, organization, and industry and what differentiates them from their competitors.

-Attitude: This refers to the right type of approach that is amenable to the customer, their culture, and environment.
+This refers to the right type of approach that is amenable to the customer, their culture, and environment.
 It also refers to the art of treating customers the way they want to be treated.
 Do the salespeople believe in the product and the proposed solutions that they are advocating?
-It is also essential to assess whether their thoughts affect their mindset in a positive way which is being reflected in their behavior.
+It is also essential to assess whether their thoughts affect their mindset positively, which is being reflected in their behavior.